rndedg/scheduler/README.md

 4. Go to <http://localhost:8000/> in your browser and tinker with the app.
 5. (Optional): Run the Jest Test Framework using `npm test` in another terminal.
 6. (Optional): Run the Storybook Visual Testbed using `npm run storybook` in another terminal.

+## Known Issues

+There are currently no known bugs and the App seems to be working as intended.